Devansh-Nandasana/Todoey_todo_app/README.md

 # Todoey

-An app that keeps tracks of your Tasks with classy UI and allows you to strike through your completed tasks.
+An app that keeps track of your Tasks with classy UI and allows you to strike through your completed tasks.

 ## What I Learnt